kilixis/kilixis/README.md

 # Shaurya

 ### 16 year old programmer with an interest in algorithms and web architecture.
-I mostly use vanilla stack for web projects and Python/C++ for other projects.
+I mostly use vanilla stack for web projects and Python/C++ for other projects

 # Projects